modersohn/delphi-tree-sitter/README.md

 New query form, showing info about the query and allowing iterating over matches and listing their captures.
 Selecting a capture, selects the captured node in the main form and selects the corresponding code section:
 ![image](https://github.com/modersohn/delphi-tree-sitter/assets/44807458/ac2cba4f-06b2-4a02-8bb4-d02f5adac857)

+## Console demo project loading .pas

+[Simple console project](ConsoleReadPasFile.dpr) which demonstrates TTSParser.Parse called with an anonymous method for reading the text to parse.